Skip to content

 1. Navigate to Agents: Open the sidebar and select Agents.

-2. Create or Edit Agent: Click + Create for a new agent or select an existing agent to edit.
+2. Create or Edit Agent: Either create a new agent or select an existing agent to edit.

 3. Add Azure DevOps Toolkit: